Answering Your Season 6 Questions

 we start to think about, okay, what the cycle of abuse, right?

-And I think, I know that for our team the way that we we framed it and and also in talking with michelle but it's you know it's the more eyes and ears we can have because the story you know is is not ending with colin and so the more eyes and ears that we can have um and also letting angelin know that you know there's a community of people who are out there who continue to care about her and also her children um you know that that's an important reminder as well yeah
+And I think, I know that for our team, the way that we framed it and also in talking with Michelle, but it's, you know, it's the more eyes and ears we can have because the story, you know, is not ending with Colin.

 And so, you know, we're not going to spend too much time on this because I don't want to just sit here and read a whole list of compliments about the show.